 - If the plan decides to stop participating in Medicare, you will have to join another Medicare Health Plan or return to Original Medicare.

 *Source: Medicare.GOV, A Federal Government Website Managed By the Centers For Medicare & Medicaid Services

 Medicare is a complex program and as a result many of senior citizens need answers.
 While there are no “one size fits all” answers, the team at David A. Crotts & Associates has a large network of carriers, and we will partner with you to recommend broad coverage at a reasonable premium.

 Less than 60% of Medical Costs Are Actually Covered by Medicare

 One of the great benefits that Americans receive as they mature is Original Medicare.
 However, Americans who qualify are surprised to discover that all medical costs are not covered under the government-sponsored plan.
 In fact, Original Medicare covers less than 60% of medical expenses.
 With all the deductibles, co-pays and exclusions, many seniors are left with burdensome medical expenses and are wondering what their options are to help cover these additional costs.

 A Medigap or Medicare Supplement private insurance policy provides coverage for those medical expenses either partially covered or not covered at all by Medicare.
 All plans are standardized by the government.
 However, while the benefits are the same from one company to the next, there are still many options to choose from, and premiums and extra costs may vary significantly.
 It is important to be well-versed in those options before sitting down to make a decision.

 At David A. Crotts & Associates, we represent many of the strongest Medicare Supplement carriers in the industry.
-Our team of experts will help you explore the options available and choose the plan that best fits your needs.
+Our team will help you explore the options available.
 Contact us today for more information.